MeaTech 3D Ltd. (NASDAQ:MITC) Short Interest Update

-MeaTech 3D Ltd. (NASDAQ:MITC) was the target of a large increase in short interest during the month of October.
-As of October 29th, there was short interest totalling 22,100 shares, an increase of 33.1% from the October 14th total of 16,600 shares.
-Based on an average daily volume of 90,600 shares, the short-interest ratio is currently 0.2 days.
+MeaTech 3D Ltd. (NASDAQ:MITC) was the recipient of a large decline in short interest in November.
+As of November 15th, there was short interest totalling 7,200 shares, a decline of 67.4% from the October 31st total of 22,100 shares.
+Based on an average daily trading volume, of 87,800 shares, the short-interest ratio is currently 0.1 days.

-Institutional investors have recently modified their holdings of the business.
-Axiom Investment Management LLC purchased a new stake in shares of MeaTech 3D in the first quarter valued at $181,000.
-Phoenix Holdings Ltd. acquired a new position in shares of MeaTech 3D in the third quarter worth about $184,000.
-Renaissance Technologies LLC acquired a new position in shares of MeaTech 3D in the second quarter worth about $252,000.
-UBS Group AG increased its holdings in shares of MeaTech 3D by 15.2% in the 3rd quarter.
-UBS Group AG now owns 55,812 shares of the company’s stock valued at $340,000 after acquiring an additional 7,360 shares during the last quarter.
-Finally, Jane Street Group LLC acquired a new position in MeaTech 3D in the first quarter worth $415,000.
-2.01% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Sabby Management LLC lifted its holdings in MeaTech 3D by 19.2% in the 2nd quarter.
+Sabby Management LLC now owns 64,003 shares of the company’s stock worth $429,000 after purchasing an additional 10,308 shares in the last quarter.
+UBS Group AG lifted its holdings in MeaTech 3D by 15.2% in the 3rd quarter.
+UBS Group AG now owns 55,812 shares of the company’s stock worth $340,000 after purchasing an additional 7,360 shares in the last quarter.
+Jane Street Group LLC purchased a new stake in shares of MeaTech 3D during the 1st quarter worth approximately $415,000.
+Renaissance Technologies LLC purchased a new stake in shares of MeaTech 3D during the 2nd quarter worth approximately $252,000.
+Finally, Phoenix Holdings Ltd. purchased a new stake in shares of MeaTech 3D during the 3rd quarter worth approximately $184,000.
+2.01% of the stock is currently owned by institutional investors.

 MeaTech 3D Ltd., a technology company, focuses on the development and out-licensing of three-dimensional printing technology, biotechnology processes, and customizable manufacturing processes to food processing and food retail companies to manufacture proteins without animal slaughtering.
 The company engages in developing a three-dimensional bioprinter to deposit layers of differentiated stem cells, scaffolding, and cell nutrients in a three-dimensional form of structured cultured meat.